contentful/preview-demo/README.md

 # Step 2
-After downloading this repo, open the project's location on your computer and run "npm install" from your terminal to install the dependencies.
+After downloading this repo, open the project's location on your computer and run "npm install" from your terminal window to install the dependencies.

 # Step 3
 After installing the dependencies run the "npm run setup" command to configure the app.